SMJD11/EthicalGPT/README.md

-# EthicalAi
+# EthicalAI

-EthicalAi is a project that aims to better understand the pros and cons of ethical choices using AI models.
+EthicalAI is a project that aims to better understand the pros and cons of ethical choices using AI models.

 ## Features